Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

 • Seamless integration with existing data centers.

-• Stronger control over sensitive workloads and security posture.
+• Stronger control over sensitive workloads and data.

-• Gradual modernization through a structured hybrid cloud strategy.
+• Gradual modernization through a phased cloud strategy.

 Cons:

-• Limited elasticity compared to fully public cloud environments.
+• Limited elasticity compared to fully public cloud models.

-• Security risks if hybrid cloud architecture is poorly designed.
+• Security risks if hybrid architecture is poorly designed.

-Hybrid cloud often serves as a transitional hybrid cloud solution for organizations modernizing at a controlled pace.
+Hybrid cloud often acts as a transitional solution for organizations moving to the cloud at a controlled pace.

 Pros: